pavel-maltsev/IBM-Cloud-Pak-for-Data/Data Lineage/Lab1_data_lineage_ETL_Postgres_0_pre-work.md

 For the lab purposes you would need to have one Catalog and at least one Project.

 > [!WARNING]
-> When working on the same environments, depending on the setup it may lead that several users working with the same databases but with different MDI procedures may result in getting in Manta repository duplicated entries which you will have later to resolve.
+> When several users discover the same databases but with different MDI procedures with overlapping scope, it may result in getting in Manta repository duplicated entries which you will have later to resolve.
 Therefore it is strongly recommended that for this specific lab you would utilise your own database copies as separate Platfrom connections and your own DataStage ETL jobs named uniquely in your own Project.
 Advice for the multi-user lab facilitation is that all the assets created should be suffixed with underscore and user initials, e.g. \_XX

 ### Create your Catalog